iszczesniak/ggl/interface/index.md

 * should it be a sparse or dense graph?

+Usually, a vertex or an edge has properties, such as cost, or capacity.
+Here we have such choices:

+* should the properties be built into a graph?

+* should the properties be built into a vertex or an edge?

+* should the properties be stored in a vertex or an edge object?

 # Examples of graph implementations

 Here we study a few interesting graph models, and their